mochi-hpc-experiments/margo-tutorial-exercises/README.md

 $ docker stop mt1
 $ docker start mt1
 ```

-IMPORTANT: Restarting the container will erase your work from it, as well as
-all the packages installed by spack.

 If you need more detailed instructions or want to build the docker image
 yourself from its Dockerfile recipe, please refer to